Do you feel spring coming your way?

 No?
 OK, we get it.
-Houston in October isn’t exactly brisk.
+Houston in February isn’t exactly spring-like.
 But, if you need something to remind you what time of year is approaching, you can count on midterms.

 But as always, we have your back.
 Actually, this week, peer leaders and peer mentors from #UHBauer ELASP have your back, with their 7 Foolproof Tips to Master Midterms.